bmensah/springboard/README.md

 # Springboard
-Repo for SpringBoard assignments and projects.
+This is a repo for SpringBoard assignments and projects.